RMIT-Group-A2S1-Hypervisors/TheHypervisors/index.md

   <p>As auditory being my main learning style, I learn more by discussing the topic, hearing opinions or facts. </p>
   <h3>Big Five Personality Test</h3>
   <p><b>Most common traits:</b> Analytical, Inventive, Honest, Eccentric, Rational</b>  </p>

+  <h2>Comparison of Personality Test Results</h2>
+  <h3>Myers-Briggs Test</h3>
+    <p>A comparison of the Myers-Briggs Type Indicator results show that we have a wide range of personality types.
+We have a Kias Henry who is a Turbulent Campaigner (ENFP-T).
+The Turbulent Campaigner is a Diplomat, with a strategy of Social Engagement.
+The Turbulent Campaigner personality is described as enthusiastic, charismatic, and creative, and they are known for being charming, energetic, and independent.
+They have excellent people skills, genuinely care about other people, and have an abundance of enthusiasm.
+We have David Hucklebridge who is an Architect (INTJ-T).
+Architect is an Analyst, with a strategy of Constant Improvement.
+People with the Architect personality are described as being highly analytical, creative, and logical.
+They tend to be highly introverted and prefer working alone.
+They focus on logical and objective information.
+We have Cody Sadler who is an Explorer (ISTP-A).
+The Assertive Virtuoso is an Explorer, with a strategy of Confident Individualism.
+People with the Assertive Virtuoso personality are described as being fiercely independent and enjoy having time to think alone.
+They tend to be results-oriented, and when they find a problem they wish to get to the bottom of it and offer solutions.
+We have Karl Cruz who is a Logician (INTP-A).
+The Logician is an Analyst, with a strategy of Confident Individualism.
+People with the Logician personality are described as being quiet and analytical.
+They are logical and enjoying theoretical concepts, and since place a high value on intellect, they based decisions on objective information.</p>
+  <h3>Learning Style</h3>
+    <p>A comparison of the test results for learning styles, we have very similar learning styles.
+Kias is someone who learns best with Visual aids; however, he can also learn via Auditory means.
+David is someone who learns both via Auditory means, and by Visual means.
+Cody is someone who learns mainly via Visual means; however, he can also learn via Auditory means.
+Karl is someone who learns best with Auditory means, and thus learns best by discussing the topic.</p>
+  <h3>Big Five Personality Test</h3>
+    <p>A comparison of the Big Five Personality test results show that we have a wide range of personality styles.
+According to Kias’ Big Five Personality test results, he is high in Agreeableness, Conscientiousness, and Openness.
+According to David’s Big Five test results, he is high in Openness, Neuroticism, and Agreeableness.
+According to Cody’s Big Five Personality test results, he is high Openness, Conscientiousness, and Neuroticism.
+According to Karl’s Big Five Personality test results, he is high in Analytical, Inventive, Honest, Eccentric, Rational.</p>

 <br>
   <h1><b>Ideal Jobs</b></h1>
+  <h3>Kias Henry</h3>
   <h3>Senior/Lead Developer (Blockchain)</h3>
     <p>This is a job for a Senior/Lead developer to work for a cryptocurrency trading business.
 The business works with several large cryptocurrency exchanges to perform Peer to Peer trading.
 I feel a job like this would be ideal for me as I am fascinated by what blockchain makes possible online.
 This job would allow me to be involved with app development, website development and design, work with APIs, the Python programming language as well as the latest internet technologies.
 I have had an interest in cybersecurity since a teenager and because of the inherent risks with blockchains re cyber attacks/hacks I think it would be amazing to work in a position like this where I had to stay up to date with cyber security topics to ensure I could write efficient, safe code that wasn't easily exploited for my client.</p>
     <p>I find this job very attractive because they also state the successful applicant may get shares in the company, may be able to extend onto being manager of the whole IT department, and it also says the work can be remote.</p>